 After the ceremony, the representative of New Zealand, Johnston, put a beautiful Huia feather on the baby’s headdress (shown here).
 Whether or not this part of the ceremony was considered appropriate by Maori at the time is not clear.
 However, a few months later he was taken to the marae of Ngati Huia in Otaki, where he was met with great ceremony, as the people there took it as a great compliment that he had been named for one of their ancestors.
 At the ceremony, the iwi urged Lord Onslow to ensure the protection of the huia bird, so that his son could one day see his namesake.

 Huia briefly returned to New Zealand in 1904-05 with his sister, when he was a teenager.
-Their visit received much press coverage, as by now it was considered that Huia had been made a ‘pakeha chieftain’, and another large ceremony was held at the same marae in Otaki, as shown in the picture above.
+Their visit received much press coverage, as by now it was considered that Huia had been made a ‘pakeha chieftain’, and another large ceremony was held at the same marae in Otaki, as shown in the picture below.
 Young Huia is seen leaning on the middle pillar, with Premier Richard John Seddon to the left of the pillar.

 However, from such an auspicious beginning, Huia had a difficult life.
 At the age of twenty, while diving into a lake in Italy, he hit his head on a submerged rock, injured his spinal cord and was paralysed.
 He lived for only another 11 years; but in that time he made a name for himself as a scientist, carrying out research from his bed.
 In 1919 he married notable biochemist scientist Muriel Wheldale, who was one of the first female lecturers at Cambridge University, and he died two years later.
 She wrote a memoir about her husband in 1924.

 Unfortunately, the huia bird suffered a sad fate as well – it was in the 1920s that the huia became extinct.